 Daniel Lismore is a London-based artist, creative consultant, celebrity stylist, writer and campaigner.

-Currently for ENO: The Mask of Orpheus
+Previously for ENO: The Mask of Orpheus

 Daniel started his career as a photographer before moving in front of the lens and becoming a model.
 He has been shot by, and acted as creative consultant to, some of the world’s most famous photographers, including Mert & Marcus, Steven Klein, David LaChapelle and Ellen von Unwerth.
 He is known for living his life as art, for elaborate and extravagant ensembles that brilliantly combine haute couture with vintage fabrics, found objects, chainmail, ethnic jewellery, millinery and more in an expression of eccentric, creative energy.
 Inspired by art in all its forms, history and his travels, Lismore constantly combines and amalgamates multiple inspirations from around the world into vibrant expressions of cultural appreciation.